SDK Overview

 Plan Requirements

-Session replays require a Studio or AAA plan.
-On the free plan, the SDK will not record or submit replay data.
-The server enforces this — even if a replay is submitted from a free-plan project, it will be rejected.
+Session replays require the Studio Plus plan.
+On the Indie (Free) and Studio plans, the SDK will not record or submit replay data.
+The server enforces this — even if a replay is submitted from a project that's not on Studio Plus, it will be rejected.

 In-Game Widget